fbgallet/roam-extension-speech-to-roam/README.md

 ### 🆕 New in v.6:

 - OpenRouter support to access most of existing models
-- Ollama local server support
+- Ollama support to run local models

 ### 🆕 New in v.4: